TamasKn/kraken2-guide/index.md

 ### Goal:

-Visualizing the results from a **Bracken report** is essential for interpreting the taxonomic composition and abundance of species or taxa in a metagenomic sample.
-Here are the **general practices** and **common tools** used for visualizing Bracken output:
+Visualizing the results from a Bracken report is essential for interpreting the taxonomic composition and abundance of species or taxa in a metagenomic sample.

 Now the issue with visualization is, it is nearly impossible to give a general guideline, as it is always tailor-made for a specific project, based on the samples and requirements.
 However, here are some information that can help to get started.

 ### 1. Data Preparation
-Before you attempt to visualizing, make sure the generated Bracken file is in the **right format** for the selected tool.
+Before you attempt to visualize your results, make sure the generated Bracken file is in the **right format** for the selected tool.
 Some tools do that automatically, but many of them expect a certain input format.

 - **Combine report files:**
-  - This step is usually mandatory as you most likely has multiple samples, therefore multiple report files from each of the samples.
+  - This step is usually mandatory as you most likely have multiple samples, therefore multiple report files from each of them.
 Those files need to be merged into a single one in order to work with any tool.
   - Visualization tools often give information about the expected format, but generally a comma separated (.csv) text file is the common format.

 - **Normalize data:**